 The officer then asked for our client’s identification, which our client provided.
 The officer then filled out a ticket that stated the reason for the ticket was a misdemeanor violation of Manhattan Beach Municipal Code section 4.102.010.

 The client then took the ticket and jammed it in his glove box, never realizing he had to appear in the Torrance Superior Court and that he signed a promise to do so on a specific date.

 The case was filed in 2007 in Torrance and our client failed to appear.
 Consequently, a bench warrant was issued for his arrest.

 In fact, our client then moved to Denver, Colorado and forgot about the case for almost four years.
 One day in 2011, however, as he was applying for a new job, his potential employer advised him of the bench warrant for him for a misdemeanor out of the Torrance courthouse.

 The client then called Greg Hill & Associates.
 For a guy who forgot to appear for the ticket, his memory was extremely clear as to the details of his receiving the ticket.
 Greg and the client discussed having the bench warrant set aside (also known as “quashed” or “lifted”) and then resolving the underlying case.

-It merits mention that since this case was resolved, the law has changes on expungement of an infraction.
+It merits mention that since this case was resolved in 2011, the law has changes on expungement of an infraction.
 Now, one must wait a full year before asking a judge to expunge a conviction for an infraction.
 The reader should also note that “expungement” of any conviction in California, whether for a felony, misdemeanor or an infraction, does not delete the conviction from the record or erase the charges from one’s record like it does in several other states.
 Instead, expungement changes the final plea in the case to “not guilty” and enters a dismissal of the case.
 This can have big benefits in the employment context, as in this case.

 For more information about the issues in this public urination case summary, click on the following articles: